 KBA is required for IRS Form 8879.
-Here, we analyzed five providers and found out that you are probably paying three times more for KBA than you should.
+Here, we analyzed eight providers and found out that you are probably paying three times more for KBA than you should.
+Keep reading to find out how you can save money on KBA.

 What is KBA?